Adenauerplatz (Berlin U-Bahn): History

-In 2004, the underground station underwent complete renovation.
-The supports and the ceiling were fitted with a lighter trim along with granite tiles for the floor.
-The architect Rainer G. Ruemmler originally designed the station, however during the renovation many of the station's original features were removed.
+In 2004, the underground station underwent a complete renovation.
+The supports and the ceiling were fitted with a lighter trim, and granite tiles were installed as flooring.
+During the renovation, many of the station's original features designed by architect Rainer G. Ruemmler were removed.

-In 2016, it was proposed to construct an elevator to make the station barrier-free.
+In 2016, the BVG proposed to construct an elevator to make the station barrier-free.
 Construction started in 2018, and it was put into operation on 1 February 2019.

 Transport links

 At this station it is possible to transfer to bus lines X10, M19, M29, 109, 110 and 310 of the Berlin Transport Authority.